How to Silicone a Bath

 It is essential that you prepare the area before you go ahead and silicone your bath.
 To do this, you must first remove the old silicone.
 Follow the steps below to safely and correctly remove silicone from your bath:

-1. Use a utility knife and run it along the area that you’re looking to remove.
-Do this along the top and bottom of the silicone beading.
-Be careful not to scratch your bathtub during this process, as this can result in costly repairs or replacement.
+1. Use a utility knife to carefully cut along the top and bottom of the existing silicone.
+Be careful not to scratch your bathtub during this process, as this could result in costly bathroom repairs or even lead to installing a new bath altogether.

-5. After you have removed the silicone, you should then use a scrubbing brush to remove any marks that have formed on the bath.
-For stubborn areas, you should add acetone to a scouring which should be brushed against the bath and the tiles to ensure the area is clear of any silicone.
+3. Use a scrubbing brush to clean the surface, removing any marks or stubborn residue.
+For stubborn areas, you should add acetone to a scouring brush to use on the bath and tiles to ensure the area is clear of any remaining silicone.

 Step 1